Saturday, June 21, 2014

 *Click on image to view it larger!

-These are two finished illustrations from a story I'm working on about a little clown girl and her clown dad.
+This is a finished illustrations from a story I'm working on about a little clown girl and her clown dad.
 My dad actually was a professional clown when I was growing up, and I have a lot of fun tales to tell about it.
 I was encouraged by two speakers at one of the SCBWI conferences (who were amused by these stories I told over dinner) to get them written down.
 I worked on it for a long time and what kept sticking out in my mind were all the little day to day things that made life different (and more fun) growing up with my dad, who has always been a clown with or without the make-up.
-My mother joined in later, and I became one as well when I was about nine years old at a National Clown Convention after I wandered into a make-up class looking for my parents.
-I didn't find them but I stayed because it looked interesting, and walked out an hour later in full clown make-up.
-There was no going back, I became part of the act!
-A few years later when we had some bigger jobs my younger sister and brother got into costume and make-up and the whole family put on a show.
+I became one as well when I was about nine years old at a National Clown Convention after I wandered into a make-up class and stayed because it looked interesting.
+I walked out an hour later in full clown make-up and there was no going back, I became part of the act!

 A picture of my dad and I. The "C" on his hat stands for Checkers, and I was Sweetie Pie.